ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 To get started, you need access to {{site.data.keyword.mon_full}} in your database region, and you need to have a monitoring instance available.
 This monitoring instance must be in the same region as the database target.
 You also must have [Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling) enabled.

-## Step 1: Retrieve your monitoring service instance
+## Retrieve your monitoring service instance
+{: #retrieve-monitoring-serv-instance}
-{: #disk-util-alert-tutorial-step-1}
+{: step}

-In this step you will retrieve the necessary credentials to be able to gain access to your monitoring instance.
+In this step, you retrieve the necessary credentials to gain access to your monitoring instance.

 Begin by logging in to the {{site.data.keyword.cloud_notm}} CLI: